ymap/sorbet/docs/compiler-caveats.md

 * Closure variable storage
 * Method arguments for sends that will go through the vm

-In order to to support these features, we edit the top of the ruby stack when a compiled function is entered, making space for locals and populating the iseq pointer.
+In order to support these features, we edit the top of the ruby stack when a compiled function is entered, making space for locals and populating the iseq pointer.
 The iseq pointer that is written into the stack it is allocated when the compiled module is first loaded, and has enough fields filled out to inform